gru2007/Ree6-SQL/SECURITY.md

 ## Reporting a Vulnerability

-If you find any Bug that could harm our User Privacy contact us under:
+If you find any Bug that could harm our User Privacy, contact us via these ways:

 Email: support@ree6.de